Proudly 100% Made In Australia

 Recently we did a lifecycle analysis of our hand-painted wooden ornaments and other products.
 We discovered some things we already knew and others that made us re-evaluate what we could do to offset our production process.
 To begin with, we choose to get our ornaments cut from poplar plywood which is a great tree to cultivate as poplar cultivation is among the most advanced in the world.
 Poplar itself has an excellent capacity to purify air and is grown in Australia in areas across New South Wales.
 Originally grown here to supply the matchstick industry, it is now used in a variety of commercial applications.
 Poplar is above all an environmentally friendly choice for us as it: purifies air, purifies water, improves biodiversity and conserves the environment and cultivations are managed through strict environmental standards.
 They are also often located next to their production sites which reduce emissions from transport exhaust.
 Poplar is also an excellent biofuel, so the entire tree is used in the process, meaning there is no production waste.

 Poplar itself is a great and environmentally friendly choice for us to use, but unfortunately, when we did our analysis, we discovered the process of creating the plywood does emit some air pollution from the glue used in the production process.
-Overall, we feel the positive attributes of using poplar plywood outweigh the negative, especially as the plywood manufacturing process in general achieves a more complete utilization of the log than other lumber manufacturing.
+Overall, we feel the positive attributes of using poplar plywood outweigh the negative, especially as the plywood manufacturing process in general achieves a more complete utilization of the log than most other lumber manufacturing.

 Locally Cut in Sydney | Manufacturers